emacsmirror/org-re-reveal/CONTRIBUTING.md

 [This document](https://github.com/NARKOZ/gitlab/blob/master/CONTRIBUTING.md#pull-requests)
 explains how create merge/pull requests based on topic branches, which is also recommended for larger contributions here.
-Smaller changes might also be performed using the `edit` button when viewing a file of your fork in GitLab’s Web interface.
+Smaller changes might also be performed using the buttons `edit` or `Web IDE` when viewing a file of your fork in GitLab’s Web interface.

+Please make sure that your merge requests pass tests (`make check`, maybe also `make allcheck` which sets up Docker images first).
+Depending on the nature of your changes, you may need to update the files `test-cases/expect-*`.